-How will this question help you: the goal of this question is to get an understanding of how the individual comes across with their communication skills.
-When the individual provides the example the interviewer should seek in what way was the disagreement communicated.
-Was the approach in the communication up front or more diplomatic.
+How this question will help you: the goal of this question is to get an understanding of how the individual comes across with their communication skills.
+When the individual provides the example, the interviewer should probe as to how the disagreement was communicated.
+Was the approach in the communication upfront or more diplomatic.

 2. Tell me about a time when you received feedback on your performance, and you disagreed with the feedback.
 How did you handle the situation?

-How will this question help you: with this question you are seeking to understand what the argument was the person provided to their manager and how it was communicated.
-You want to understand if the communication style is forthright or more diplomatic in their approach.
+How this question will help you: with this question, you are seeking to understand what the argument was the person provided to their manager and how it was communicated.
+You want to understand if the communication style is forthright or more diplomatic.

-3. Tell me about a work incident when you were up front with your manager regarding a project deadline, despite a potential risk or downside regarding for your forthrightness.
+3. Tell me about a work incident when you were upfront with your manager regarding a project deadline, despite a potential risk or downside, regarding your forthrightness.

-4. Tell me about the time when you spoke up within a situation that was unfavorable to you.
+4. Tell me about a time when you spoke up within a situation that was unfavorable to you.

 5. How would you describe yourself in one word?